HildoBijl/stepwise/packages/input-exercises/README.md

 The lifecycle consists of three optional callbacks.
 The input dependency initially is `undefined`:

+- `getStaticSolution(parameters)` calculates a reusable, input-independent partial solution.
-- `updateInputDependency({ parameters, previousInputDependency, input, step })` updates it from the input submitted for the current step.
+- `updateInputDependency({ parameters, previousInputDependency, staticSolution, input, step })` updates the dependency from the input submitted for the current step.
 The unsplit main problem uses step `0`.
-- `getStaticSolution(parameters)` calculates a reusable, input-independent partial solution.
 - `getSolution(parameters, inputDependency, staticSolution)` calculates the dynamic portion of the solution.
 The framework merges this over the static portion.

 All three callbacks may be synchronous or asynchronous.
 The runtime definition checks enforce these relationships: